Nathan Witt: Pressman, Witt & Cammer

 In 1950, the U.S. State Department revoked singer and civil rights activist Paul Robeson's passport as a means of preventing him from traveling overseas and continuing his left-wing political work.
-Witt and Abt were among Robeson's first attorney and initiated Robeson's eight-year battle to regain his passport.
+Witt and Abt were among Robeson's first attorneys and initiated Robeson's eight-year battle to regain his passport.

 He also represented several members of the Teachers Union accused of being communists in 1950 and 1952.
 (At the time, the Teachers Union was a local union representing New York City public schools teachers.
 It had been ejected by the American Federation of Teachers for being communist-controlled, and in the 1950s, it was part of the United Public Workers of America.
 It would later rejoin the American Federation of Teachers in the early 1960s and merge with another local to become the United Federation of Teachers.)

 Later years

 In 1955, he left Witt & Cammer and became full-time counsel to the International Union of Mine, Mill and Smelter Workers.
 He had a close connection to Albert Pezzati, who had been eastern regional director, national board member and secretary-treasurer of the International Union of Mine, Mill and Smelter Workers.
 (Like Witt, Pezzati had come under suspicion by HUAC of Communism.)

 In 1961, Witt and Joseph Forer represented the International Union of Mine, Mill and Smelter Workers in Robert F. Kennedy, Attorney General of the United States, Petitioner, v.
 International Union of Mine, Mill and Smelter Workers, Respondent before the Subversive Activities Control Board.

 When the International Union of Mine, Mill and Smelter Workers merged with and became a division of the United Steel Workers in the 1960s, Witt was retained as associate counsel for the new division.
 In 1975, Witt retired as associate counsel for the miners' division of the United Steel Workers.